 DALTEPARIN - SUBCUTANEOUS INJECTION

 COMMON BRAND NAME(S): Fragmin

-Conditions that increase your risk of developing blood clots include certain types of surgeries (e.g., hip replacement or abdominal), long periods of being in one position (immobile), certain types of heart attack, and a certain type of chest pain called unstable angina.
+Conditions that increase your risk of developing blood clots include certain types of surgeries (such as hip replacement or abdominal surgery), long periods of being in one position (immobile), certain types of heart attack, and a certain type of chest pain called unstable angina.
 For some medical conditions, dalteparin may be used in combination with other "blood thinners."

-HOW TO USE: This medication is injected under the skin (subcutaneously) by a healthcare professional.
-Follow your doctor's directions for using dalteparin.
-Do not inject into a muscle (intramuscularly).
-Dosage and length of treatment are based on your medical condition and response to therapy.
-Dosage may also be based on your weight for some conditions.
+This medication is given by injection under the skin as directed by your doctor, usually once or twice daily.
+Do not inject into a muscle.
+The dosage and length of treatment are based on your medical condition and response to treatment.
+The dosage may also be based on your weight for some conditions.

 Additional Fragmin Information

 Fragmin User Reviews